Advice > Product management

 Another area of debate is length.
 Should you always stick to just one page?

 The answer is no, not necessarily.
-If you’re an experienced PM, it’s fine to go to two pages, as long as all the content you’re including is strong and relevant to the role.
-We can confirm this because many of the candidates who use our coaching service got their FAANG interviews using two-page resumes.
+If you’re an experienced PM, it’s fine to go to two pages, as long as the content is strong and relevant to the role.
+We can confirm this because many of the candidates who use our coaching service got their FAANG interviews with two-page resumes.

 However, if you’ve only been working for a few years, or you’ve recently graduated, we strongly recommend sticking to a single page.